-One of the podcasts that I have been recently enjoying is called Digital Marketing Radio, and the host, David Bain, interviews the movers and shakers in today’s digital marketing realm.
-One of his podcasts from 2014 was with Andrew McCauley, entrepreneur and co-founder of the website autopilotyourbusiness.com, and their discussion was on small businesses getting started in digital marketing.
-The central point of Andrew’s explanation was that when small business owners attempt to get started in digital marketing, the multitude of options can be overwhelming.
+One of the podcasts that I’ve listened to is called Digital Marketing Radio, and the host, David Bain, interviews the movers and shakers in the digital marketing realm.
+In one of his podcasts he interviewed Andrew McCauley, entrepreneur and co-founder of the website autopilotyourbusiness.com.
+Their discussion centered on how small businesses often struggle getting started in digital marketing.
+The central point of Andrew’s explanation was that when you’re just starting out, the multitude of options available to a small business owner often proves to be overwhelming.

-And while this is excellent advice regarding building your presence in the digital realm, it can also be applied directly to your inspection business.
-Too many new inspectors attempt to offer every service under the sun.
-In their (understandable) attempt to become immediately profitable, they often fall for every marketer promising them boundless income if they will just add their service to their inspection offerings.
-Whether it is thermal imaging, mold testing, air quality testing or any of the many ancillary inspection service “certifications” marketed to home inspectors, new inspectors often fall prey to the opportunity for additional income.
+Obviously, this is excellent advice for building your presence in the digital realm.
+It can also be applied directly to our inspection business.
+Too many times, new inspectors try to offer every service under the sun.
+In an (understandable) attempt to become immediately profitable, we often fall prey to every marketer promising boundless income if we will just add their service to our inspection offerings.
+Whether it’s thermal imaging, mold testing, air quality testing, video pipe inspections or any of the other ancillary inspection service “certifications” marketed to home inspectors, we often fall prey to every “can’t miss” new business offer.

 While no one can be blamed for wanting to expand their offerings or increase their income, we certainly need to guard against looking like “a jack of all trades and master of none.”